 - What problems of issues could you address yourself?
 How?

 Want to know how others are using case studies?
 The new monograph, Advisor Training: Exemplary Practices in the Development of Advisor Skills, features several Exemplary Practices utilizing case studies.

 Cite this article using APA style as: Koring, H. (2003, December).
 The justification for case studies in advisor training and development.
-Academic Advising Today, 26(4).
-Retrieved from [insert url here]
+Academic Advising Today, 26(4). [insert url here]